Akshar070/Akshar070/README.md

 - 👋 Hi, I’m @Akshar070
 - 👀 I’m interested in graphic design, web development and app development..
-- 🌱 I’m currently learning C,Python,Java,HTML and CSS..
+- 🌱 I’m currently learning C,Python,HTML and CSS..
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: Instagram-akshar777

 <!---
 Akshar070/Akshar070 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.